 Practical Information/Travel Guide:

 In theory two trains a day depart in either direction.
 At the time of my trip, the Tara train departed from Belgrade at 09:10 and the Lovcen sleeper train departed at 21:10.
 The northbound trains departed Bar at 07:00 and 19:00.
 Further information can be found on the Serbian Railways website.
-At Central Station I pre-booked the 09:10 from Belgrade a couple of days prior to travel as I was journeying during high season, costing an extra few euros on top of the twenty-something euro ticket, a bargain for a 12-hour journey.
+I pre-booked the 09:10 from Belgrade a couple of days prior to travel as I was journeying during high season, costing an extra few euros on top of the twenty-something euro ticket, a bargain for a 12-hour journey.

 The day before my journey idle searching on the internet revealed that bus transfers to Lajkovac were in place to facilitate line works prompting me to arrive at Belgrade Central Station approximately one hour before departure.
 Finding the transfer bus was impossible as was the attitude of the Information Desk’s attendant in her total refusal to speak English to me after conversing fluently with the British couple immediately before me in the queue.
 A local in his twenties saw my confused state and brought me to the bus transfer area.
 At first I felt uneasy with him but in hindsight I’m guessing he simply wanted to converse in English with a native speaker.